Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-2/parameters-practice-buttons.md

 ## Making the Button Interactive

-This time, instead of using the Touched event to create a trap, you'll use it to create a button that makes the bridge usable.
+This time, instead of using the `Class.BasePart.Touched|Touched` event to create a trap, you'll use it to create a button that makes the bridge usable.
 To make the bridge collidable, use the code `bridge.CanCollide = true` within a custom function that runs when a player touches the button.
 You know everything else you need to complete the following steps.

 Try to figure it out yourself before looking at the code solution.